 Kenexis uses a performance-based target and assessment strategy in fire and gas system mapping to ensure that the system is adequately designed to meet our clients’ needs.
-Performance-Based design of fire and gas systems has been proven to result in a cost-effective, safe design at lower overall installed costs from equivalent systems designed using other methods.
+Performance-based design of fire and gas systems has proven to result in a cost-effective and reliable design at lower overall installed and maintenance costs from systems designed using other methods.

 Detector Mapping Coverage Assessment

 For years, fire and gas detector mapping was either not feasible (due to technology limitations) or considered unwarranted.
-Recent incidents, in which fire and gas systems failed to operate as intended, have proven that fire and gas mapping assessments are not only warranted but have resulted in a paradigm shift in which performance-based design with fire and gas detector mapping is now considered best-practice.
+Recent incidents, in which fire and gas systems failed to sense or operate as intended, have proven that fire and gas mapping assessments are not only warranted but have resulted in a shift to performance-based design with fire and gas detector mapping as the best-practice.

 Our advanced fire and gas detector mapping software, Effigy™, allows Kenexis to provide cost-effective studies into fire and gas detector coverage.